esphome/esphome-docs/components/touchscreen/index.rst

     :description: Instruction for using touchscreen components.
     :image: folder-open.svg

-The ``touchscreen`` component holds the base code for most touchscreen components available in ESPHome and is responsible for passing the touch events to ``binary_sensors`` with the ``touchscreen`` platform.
+The ``touchscreen`` component holds the base code for most touchscreen driver components available in ESPHome and is responsible for passing the touch events to ``binary_sensors`` with the ``touchscreen`` platform.